philipdavey/vhdl_portfolio/AES/READ_ME.md

 ## What is AES?

 The Advanced Encryption Standard (AES) is a cryptographic algorithm used to encrypt and decrypt information.
-An encryption algorithm transforms the **plaintext** (original data before encryption) into a **ciphertext** (an unintelligble form of data), which can only be accessed using a **cipher key**.
+An encryption algorithm transforms the **Plaintext** (original data before encryption) into a **Ciphertext** (an unintelligble form of data), which can only be accessed using a **Cipher Key**.
 In the AES algorithm, the encryption and decryption stages use the same cipher key because it is a symmetric block cipher.
 For this implementation, both the length of the data input and the cipher key are set to 128 bits.

 ## Encryption:

-The AES algorithm uses a series of iterations to encrypt the plaintext into a ciphertext.
+The AES algorithm uses a series of iterations to encrypt the Plaintext into a Ciphertext.
 These are known as rounds.
 The next stage of the AES algorithm is determined by the output of the previous round.
 Descriptions of the various rounds can be seen below:

 #### Initial Round:

-The Initial round is the Add Round Key only, and takes the plaintext and ciphertext as inputs.
+The Initial round is the Add Round Key only, and takes the Plaintext and Cipher Key as inputs.
 The output of the initial round is mapped to the input of the first main round.

 #### Main Round: